 Nevada, we can update you there.

-You have a whistleblower that said the uh mail and signatures were not verified, and people keep saying, Well, my question is if the media says, where's the proof?
+And people keep saying, well, my question is, if the media says, where's the proof?

-And you have people signing affidavits, I have a list of people in front of me and that were in the Detroit free press in Michigan in terms of the lawsuit attempting to block the certification of Wayne County, for example.
+I have a list of people in front of me that were in the Detroit Free Press in Michigan in terms of the lawsuit attempting to block the certification of Wayne County, for example.

 Okay, if you have people willing to sign affidavits, which they're signing and saying that, and I have the list of people in Michigan, I have a list of people in Nevada.

-You know, Nevada Fox News reported yesterday Trump campaign submitted an affidavit to the DOJ regarding ill irregularities in Clark County.
+You know, Nevada Fox News reported yesterday Trump campaign submitted an affidavit to the DOJ regarding irregularities in Clark County.

-Election worker whose name has been redacted for fear of reprisals had concerns over election polling place.
+Election worker whose name has been redacted for fear of reprisals had concerns over election polling place, intimidation, voter fraud, according to a sworn affidavit, allegations that took place between October 17th and 30th in early voting.

 I don't think the law suggests that.